 What is the difference between "Resource DOI" and "Reserve Digital Object Identifier"?

 As with the "Title vs. Resource title" case above, the Resource Direct Object Identifier (Resource DOI) is the DOI of a publication or any other scholarly output (for instance, a journal article) that you want to associate with your deposit.
 In contrast, the "Reserve Digital Object Identifier" option allows you to generate a DOI specific to your deposit that others can use to cite your data and link to it.
-If you would like to know more about the process of reserving a DOI identifier, please refer to our "Tutorial: reserving a DOI prior to publication" in the Tutorials section.

 What version of the Creative Commons license is assigned to my deposit when I select any of the CC options?